rustyrussell/bolt12address/README.md

 collect all the `addressproof`s and certificates for you, as they contain a signature using the existing web certificate infrastructure.
-Bundling these protects your privacy more than having to request to a vendor's website before making your first payment.
+Bundling these protects your privacy more than having to request to a vendor's website before making a payment.

 This format is a subset of the BOLT12 offer format, so if it has a `description` it is actually a valid (amountless) offer, allowing immediate tipping using it.

 You can also include zero node_ids, as a way of indicating that you do *not* have any lightning nodes.